Chart Color Schemes

 Hope Valley - Modbury features high concentrations of lone person households, with a lower-than-average median household size

-Family households constitute 64.5% of all households, including 26.2% couples with children, 25.7% couples without children, and 11.1% single parent families.
-Non-family households account for 35.5%, with lone person households at 32.4% and group households comprising 3.2%.
+Family households constitute 64.5% of all households, consisting of 26.2% couples with children, 25.7% couples without children, and 11.1% single parent families.
+Non-family households account for the remaining 35.5%, with lone person households at 32.4% and group households comprising 3.2%.
 The median household size is 2.3 people, which is smaller than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households